-If the assistance is Then the treatment is Provided under LIHEAP Excluded for all programs.
-Not provided under LIHEAP Excluded for all programs.
+If the assistance is ...
+Then the treatment is Provided under LIHEAP Excluded for all programs.
+Excluded for all programs.
 (If it is certified by the appropriate state agency to be based on need and provided in kind by a private non-profit organization, or a supplier of home heating oil or gas or a municipal utility.)